 And, forget bottled water.

-Try serving a flavored water from a pitcher or carafe.
+Try serving a flavored water, like cucumber water, from a pitcher or carafe.
 Drop in a sprig or two of mint, a few slices of cucumber, lemon and/or lime or even berries.
-The sky is the limit, guests love drinking it and it really tastes better.
+The sky is the limit, guests love drinking and it really tastes better.

 Use Your Existing Potted Plants as Decor

 I’d just been to our local nursery so I placed some bright pink ranunculus pots along our outdoor island to add a pop of color.
 I have succulents in pots (you could also put out some succulent bouquets) that also could have reduced the need to fuss with a cut flower arrangement.

 Grab Locally-Sourced Ingredients

 What you serve also has an impact on the environment so why not visit a Farmer’s Market or locally-sourced section in a nearby market?
 The organic multi-colored carrots and dips were a huge hit.
 The only thing I did was wash and remove the bushy tops.
 And, I chose some snap peas, colored cauliflower, and easy-to-grab fruit.

 I find that high-quality ingredients really don’t need much preparation anyway.
 We also pretty much always have a simple (or occasionally a really sophisticated one when I have the ingredients) cheese plate, too.
 Cheese, charcuterie, fresh fruit and vegetables, and wine is our favorite combo.
-I could eat this daily.
+I could eat charcuterie and cheese boards daily.

 The upshot to this style of entertaining rather than prepping a full meal is that people can nibble and linger for hours, if they like, without pressure to finish a course or eat when not ready.